top of page

 o Just in Time (JIT)

-§ Review of Exercise;
+§ Review of exercise

-§ Pull versus Push systems;
+§ Pull versus Push systems

 o Jidoka

-§ Automatic and manual line stops;
+§ Automatic and manual line stops

-§ Error proofing systems;
+§ Error proofing systems

 § Creating a visual control system.

-o Culture – the critical role of organisational culture;
+o Culture – the critical role of organisational culture

 o Black Box Thinking – the benefits of continuous feedback to the learning organisation

-Session 5.
-Concepts: Lean Operations
+Session 6: Lean Operations 1

 • The Lean philosophy and the five principles of Lean Operations

-• The process of mapping a business process – learning to see.
+• The process of mapping a business process – learning to see

 • The process improvement process

-• The application of Single Minute Exchange of Die (SMED)
+Session 9: Single Minute Exchange of Die (SMED)

-Session 6.
-Concepts: A System for Workplace Organisations
+Session 10: A System for Workplace Organisations

-• The 5S system
+• The 5S system;

 • Review of Exercise.

-Session 7.
-Concepts: Operations Planning and Control
+Session 11: Operations Planning and Control

 Case Study: TSB Homeloans (a UK Mortgage Company)